Mastoid Bone: Why This Area Behind the Ear Deserves More Attention Than It Gets

 Treatment Options

 The progression of the disorder determines the treatment approach.
-The first stage of an infection shows positive results from both oral antibiotics and intravenous antibiotics.
+The first stage of an infection shows results from both oral antibiotics and intravenous antibiotics.
 The process of inflammation resolution leads to decreased pain and swelling.

-Patients with critical conditions need to stay in a medical facility for treatment.
+Patients with conditions need to stay in a medical facility for treatment.
 Surgical intervention becomes essential when an infection has advanced throughout the body or failed to respond to treatment.
-A mastoidectomy procedure removes infected air cells to stop the infection from advancing.
+A mastoidectomy procedure removes air cells to stop the infection from advancing.

 Recovery and Long-Term Outlook